Direction

 Sarah Lombardi, director

 Sarah Lombardi, art historian, has been director of the Collection de l’Art Brut since 2013.
 Previously, she was an associate researcher at the Société des arts indisciplinés de Montréal and worked as an independent exhibition curator, then as a curator at the Collection de l’Art Brut from 2007 to 2011.
 In 2012, she served as interim director of the museum.
-Upon her appointment to lead the Lausanne institution, she emphasized enhancing the museum's collections, creating the Art Brut biennales – thematic exhibitions presenting exclusively works from the museum's holdings – and a new bilingual editorial series titled Art Brut, la collection - Art Brut, the collection.
+Upon her appointment in 2013, at the head of the Lausanne institution, she emphasized the enhancement of the museum’s collections, creating the Art Brut Biennials – thematic exhibitions presenting exclusively works from the museum’s holdings – and a new bilingual editorial series entitled Art Brut, la collection - Art Brut, the collection.